abpframework/abp/docs/en/Community-Articles/2021-10-31-Many-to-Many-Relationship-with-ABP-and-EF-Core/POST.md

 });
 ```

 Here, firstly we've defined the composite key for our `BookCategory` entity. `BookId` and `CategoryId` are together as composite keys for the `BookCategory` table.
-Then we've configured the many-to-many relationship between the `Book` and the `Category` table like in the above code-block.
+Then we've configured the many-to-many relationship between the `Book` and the `Category` tables like in the above code-block.

 #### Implementing the `IBookRepository` Interface